Nonzzo/financial-transaction-analysis/README.md

-# Deep Dive: Financial Transaction Analysis
+# Data Modeling Deep Dive: Financial Transaction Analysis

 ## Objective
 This project provides a robust and efficient data model for managing and analyzing financial transactions in a banking or fintech application.
 The focus is on customer account management, transaction tracking, fraud detection, and analytics.
 It incorporates PostgreSQL, PostGIS, Python, Faker for data generation, and Tableau for visualization.